mary-perret-1986/kerry-perret.github.io/content/posts/0-blogging_a-brand-new-start.md

 - Avoid emojis if I do not them helpful in highlighting some things.
   - In my experience, emojis are often misused and misunderstood.
   - This is particularly true for emojis that convey emotions, like "😏", "😉", "😆", "😅", "🤐", "😏", "🙄", "🫣", "🤨", "😠", "🥹", "😣", "😖", "😞", "😡", "🤬", "😤", 🤷‍♀️", etc. (some of which I was still using extensively myself till a couple of days ago).
-  - Words just like emojis, can also suffer from the same indirection (e.g., very local or personal usage), but clearly not to the same extent and dictionaries often help to bring the same definitions.
-Point being, I should stick to words when I am struggling to make up my mind.
+  - Words just like emojis, can also suffer from the same indirection (e.g., very local or personal usage), but clearly not to the same extent and dictionaries can help bringing people on the same page, i.e., non-personal definitions.
+  - Point being, I should stick to words when I am struggling to make up my mind with emojis.
-  - "Object-emojis" (when not conveying bad connotations) can be used, if and only they are explicit enough.
+  - "Object-emojis" (when not conveying bad connotations) can be used, if and only if they are explicit enough.
 - Another way to further constraint style is to embrace a more consensual / universal style of writing, communication is unique to each individual but there are still some common grounds that are widely shared across people around the world.

 Some might argue that this is a very robotic tone, devoided of all interests, etc. but the premise I have in mind here is to find a way for myself to be more productive and "ship" posts, timely.